Belgian strike of 1886: Strike

 The strike of 1886 originated as a small gathering organised by anarchists in Liège to commemorate the 15th anniversary of the establishment of the Paris Commune on 18 March.
 The call met with unexpected support, partly as a result of the ongoing economic downturn and harsh winter.
-Between 800-900 workers, many from the city's metal works, attended the initial demonstration led by August Wagener.
+Between 800 and 900 workers, many from the city's metal works, attended the initial demonstration led by August Wagener.
 Rather than abating, the strike soon spread across Belgium's industrial regions to the Province of Hainaut.
 In Hainaut, it was notably led by the radical socialist Alfred Defuisseaux.

 The 1886 strike became famous for its violence.
 A glass factory that had been known for automating its production was destroyed by rioters.
 The Belgian Army was deployed to the region and two "classes" of reservists were called up.
 Several dozen people were killed in confrontations with the Army, Garde Civique and Gendarmerie.
 Ten workers were killed in a single incident in Roux, near Charleroi, on 29 March.
 The 1886 revolt has been described by modern historians as "the biggest and most violent strike wave ever to sweep across industrial Wallonia".